 We recognise KSSG as a lifeline when you’re at the centre of the “flat spin” that is a Kawasaki Disease diagnosis – so supporting and developing resources for KSSG – the UK support group which voluntarily supports families with understanding, advice and compassion – this is our fourth important aim.

 Delivering the Strategy – Priority, Pace, Partnership

-Driving forward implementation of our strategy across all four of the strategic aims for Societi means we must work to find influential supportive partners and enable Kawasaki Disease to be identified as a priority by funders and policy makers.
+Driving forward implementation of our strategy across all four of our strategic aims means we must work to find influential supportive partners and enable Kawasaki Disease to be identified as a priority by funders and policy makers.
 Individual components of the strategy are critical, but dynamic implementation of our comprehensive, integrated approach is now urgently needed.

 Every year, hundreds of children are treated for Kawasaki Disease.
-Of these, 28% develop heart complications whilst others face different, serious complications.
+Of these, 28% develop some heart complications whilst others face different, serious complications.
 A shocking 39% of infants affected (babies under 1 year) develop coronary artery aneurysms and 19% of children overall will have serious, lifelong heart damage.
-Not enough is known about the long term effects of Kawasaki Disease but what is known is that it is the leading cause of acquired heart disease in children in the UK.
-What is also not know is the level of misdiagnosis and the number of children who go untreated and who are silently affected by Kawasaki Disease.
+Not enough is known about the long term effects of Kawasaki Disease – the leading cause of acquired heart disease in children in the UK.
+No-one knows how many children are misdiagnosed, nor how many children who go untreated and who are silently affected by Kawasaki Disease.
 We have the knowledge to dramatically reduce acquired heart disease in children.
-We must now resource putting that knowledge in place and proactively prevent catastrophic, avoidable heart damage for an ever growing population of children and young people.
+We must now resource putting that knowledge in place and proactively prevent catastrophic, avoidable heart damage for a rapidly growing population of children and young people.

 Our Organisational Values